Bounce Back Power is Emotional Resilience

 For a rare group of people emotional balance and stability is a natural strength that is effortless.
 However most people must focus a great deal of effort and energy into the development of this mindset.
 You must first be conscious of the true benefits of emotional resilience and willing to challenge yourself to become very aware of your state of mind especially during trying and difficult times.
 When faced with any sort of event or emotional trigger you must be prepared to slow your decision-making down and ask yourself, is this the best course of action or is this decision backed by negative emotions?
 In analyzing your decisions sometimes you will determine that the best course of action is waiting until you are able to act with a clear focused mind.
 Acquiring essential coping skills and tools is a necessity.
 Learning to be more self-aware and having the ability to self assess and internally problem solve when feelings of derailment or being emotionally overwhelmed arise is critical.
 An emotionally resilient individual will know when they don't trust themselves to make a decision and will consult others who are better armed or not invested in the issue that is the source of strain.

 Fortunately for all of us, experts say that emotional resilience is something that we can all develop over time if we are prepared to learn and grow in this area.

 "In reading the lives of great men, I found that the first victory they won was over themselves...self-discipline with all of them came first." - Harry S. Truman

-Have a question for Marshall W.?
-Ask or leave a comment below!
+Have a question for Marshall W. or want to leave a comment?